AngangGuo/blog/content/posts/2020/Notes - Linux.md

 ```
 chmod +x ./donation
 sudo -b ./donation > log.txt
-// to stop it
+// to stop it if it is running
 ps -eaf | grep donation
-// kill the process id xxx
+// kill it by the process id xxx
 sudo kill xxx
 ```